forresst/amunet/README.md

 Add/change/remove the content of the `input` string with the object `objectAfter`.
 Returns a `string` with the modified content.

 > Notes:
-> * If a key does not exist in the `input`string  and exist in object `objectAfter`, the key/value pairs is appended to the content with the value of `objectAfter`.
+> * If a key does not exist in the `input` string and exists in object `objectAfter`, the key/value pair is appended to the content with the value of `objectAfter`.
-> * If a key exist in the `input` string and exist in object `objectAfter` and the value is changed, the key/value pair is changed in the content with the value of `objectAfter`.
+> * If a key exists in the `input` string and exists in object `objectAfter` and the value is changed, the key/value pair is changed in the content with the value of `objectAfter`.
-> * If a key exist in the `input` string and exist in object `objectAfter` and the value is not changed, the content is not changed.
+> * If a key exists in the `input` string and exists in object `objectAfter` and the value is not changed, the content is not changed.
-> * If a key exist in the `input` string but does not exist in object `objectAfter`, the key/value pair is removed.
+> * If a key exists in the `input` string but does not exist in object `objectAfter`, the key/value pair is removed.

 #### input